kasper-piskorski/docs/pages/documentation/3-core-api/advanced-schema-definition.md

 ## Rule Types

-MindmapsDB supports rule-based backward-chained (BC) reasoning to allow automated capturing and evolution of patterns within the graph.
+Grakn supports rule-based backward-chained (BC) reasoning to allow automated capturing and evolution of patterns within the graph.
 The BC approach is a goal-driven approach to reasoning where the subset of applicable rules is controlled by a particular query.
 In the BC mode, all the inferrable information is available at query time.

 The inference rules are expressed in the following general form: